higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

 .. image:: images/stipps7.JPG

 - **Grid Resolution** used to calculate weighted voronoi coordinates for points directions to move.
 For better quality of points distribution, grid resolution can be increased.
-Make sure keep keep it around 1200 / 2000, higher grid number will make simulation significantly slower
+Make sure keep it around 1200 / 2000 or higher grid resolution will make simulation significantly slower

 - **Color** attribute can be use for controlling points scale from image texture for better effect